 Until you learn to assess the relationship based on many different words and actions rather than just one, you may feel like the relationship is more damaging than it is.
 This thinking pattern can be typical in personality disorders or those with trauma.
 Learning about your attachment style may be beneficial in changing your thought patterns.

-Overgeneralization in cognitive psychology can mean you take one negative bit of information and generalize it across the board.
+Overgeneralization can mean you take one negative bit of information and generalize it across the board.

 For example, perhaps you make a mistake with a work assignment.
 When you judge your entire work history by this mistake, you might view yourself and your career negatively.